max3-2/itsh5py/docs/tutorial.md

 ![](../demo/panoply_demo2.png)

-As you can see, a mixed list is split into its elements since this type is not supported.
+As you can see, a mixed list is split into its elements since this type is not supported by *hdf*.
 For other types, other conversions exist.
 They will be visible when opening the files using `h5py` or similar but when loading them using `itsh5py`, they are converted back.